 -

-2. What Is SMB Call Center Solutions & Why They Matter
+2. What Is SMB Call Center Solutions & Why SMBs Can No Longer Afford to Skip a Call Center Platform in 2026

 An SMB call center solution is a cloud-based (CCaaS) or hybrid software platform designed to unify voice, digital channels, and automation tools for efficient customer interaction management.